wincent/masochist/content/wiki/GPG key rotation notes.md

 # Killing agent (and having it auto-restart) does not remove the
 # entries.
 So remove them all by hand.
+#
+# BEWARE: This not only deletes them from the agent, but also from
+# the filesystem (eg. ~/.gnupg/private-keys-v1.d/$KEYGRIP.key), so
+# if we do this, we will have to re-import.
 gpg-connect-agent killagent /bye # Keys still there after restart. gpg-connect-agent 'delete_key E103527BC818CE252F3C7494A0AB8D1D8D6322C7' /bye gpg-connect-agent 'delete_key 0551973D09041D9CF62AD9DF6F5FA53321C4FB02' /bye gpg-connect-agent 'delete_key 5148CD9FB4E523100232C9B2B4CC4E12312D59F1' /bye

+# Now the reimport and cleanup.
+gpg --import 'greg@hurrell.net GPG key 0xF962DC1A1941CCC4 expires 2024-05-17.asc'
+gpg --delete-secret-keys 0xF962DC1A1941CCC4
+rm 'greg@hurrell.net GPG key 0xF962DC1A1941CCC4 expires 2024-05-17.asc'

 # Now decrypt.
 See pinentry prompt for key ID FF08BAF685DCF99C
 # (main key ID F962DC1A1941CCC4), and see it actually work.